mobility-university/logtee/README.md

 ## How it works
 Logtee executes a child program and intercepts the stdout of the child.
-Furthermore, it redirects it to stdout of the parent (logtee) and to a provided custom filter method.
-The latter should be located in the support directory and manipulates the intercepted data.
-The manipulated data is forwarded to the stdin of the forwarder which should be provided in the support directory as well.
-Needed input for the child program can be given through the stdin of the logtee.
+After that, it redirects it to stdout of the parent (logtee) and to a provided custom filter method.
+The latter is located under ```/support``` and manipulates the intercepted data.
+The manipulated data is forwarded to the stdin of the forwarder which is located under ```/support``` as well.
+Needed input for the child program can be provided through the stdin of the logtee.
 The stderr of the child and forwarder are redirected to stderr of the parent.
----
-TODO:
-- stdin to stdin geht noch nicht
-- stderrs nicht zu stderr verbunden
-- Forwarder oder forward?
-Datei umbenennen?
----

 ## Usage
 ### General